 However, I have often known people who had to wait several days for a dentist appointment to get a root canal, and I’ve often known of other instances in which a tooth could not be pulled until the patient had completed a course of antibiotics to bring the infection under control.

 To be clear, I am not advising you to use this method for curing infected teeth instead of professional dentistry, but as an adjunct to it.

-Speaking for myself, however, I have completely cured infections in about 10 of my own teeth (I’ve actually lost count) without dental care.
+Speaking for myself, however, I have completely resolved infections in about 10 of my own teeth (I’ve actually lost count) without dental care.
 If you want to go with this route, proceed at your own risk.

 Seek Professional Help